 No Wi-Fi, no TV, no traffic – no problem!

-To get to Telunas resort you first need to take the BatamFast ferry from Harbourfront Ferry Terminal in Singapore to Sepukang in Batam, Indonesia.
+To get from Singapore to Telunas resort you first need to take the BatamFast ferry from Harbourfront Ferry Terminal in Singapore to Sepukang in Batam, Indonesia.
 The ferry takes around one hour.

 We left our hotel in Singapore at around 9.30am and we were in Telunas in time for lunch.